carycode/krnl/README.md

 - support user ISRs and external interrupts

 - timers
--- krnl can be configures to use tmr 0,1,2 and for mega also 3,4,5 for running krnl tick -- see krnl.h for implications (like
+-- krnl can be configures to use tmr 1,2 and for mega also 3,4,5 for running krnl tick -- For timer 0 you should take care of millis and it will require some modifications in arduino lib -- see krnl.h for implications (like

+- Accuracy
+-- 8 bit timers (0,2) 1 millisecond is 15.625 countdown on timer
+--- example 10 msec 156 instead of 156.25 so an error of 0.25/156.25 ~= 0.2%
+-- 16 bit timers count down is 1 millisecond for 62.5 count
+--- example 10 msec ~ 625 countdown == precise :-)

 See in krnl.h for information like ...

 ... from http://blog.oscarliang.net/arduino-timer-and-interrupt-tutorial/
 Timer0:
-- Timer0 is a 8bit timer.
+- Timer0 and 2  is a 8bit timer.
 - In the Arduino world Timer0 is been used for the timer functions, like delay(), millis() and micros().
 -  If you change Timer0 registers, this may influence the Arduino timer function.
 - So you should know what you are doing.